St. Stephen's & St. Agnes School: Athletics

 St. Stephen's & St. Agnes School competes in the Interstate Athletic Conference (boys) and Independent School League (girls).
-The girls' lacrosse team is a perennial power, currently ranked in the top ten in the nation, having finished the 2008 season undefeated.
-In 1997 the girls' lacrosse team was ranked #1 in the nation.
+The girls' lacrosse team has been ranked in the top ten in the nation, having finished the 2008 season undefeated.
 The 2010 girls' varsity lacrosse won the ISL league title and the VISAA State Championships.
 Then in 2009, the girls' lacrosse team won their third consecutive VISAA title as number one.

 The sports offered include: baseball, basketball, cross country, field hockey, football, golf, ice hockey, lacrosse, soccer, softball, swimming, tennis, track and field, volleyball, and wrestling.

 Arts

 The school theatre program, known as the Stage One Players, has won several regional awards for their performances including the Cappies.
 The 2009 fall production of A Midsummer Night's Dream was nominated for four Cappie Awards (Critics and Artist Program) including lighting, make-up, and supporting actor, putting each in the top five out of 54 productions.
 In 2015 SSSAS was nominated for five Cappies for the "Richard III" production.
 Two seniors won a Cappies award in the Creativity category for music composition and performance.
 In addition, SSSAS received two Cappies nominations for the fall production of “The 39 Steps” in the Sound and Special Effects/Technology categories.

 In 2003, the school completed construction of a Chapel and Performing Arts Center (CPAC).